 We live in the digital age where lots of people prove their popularity with likes.
 They rejoice in every like they get for a photo or a post and accept hordes of people as their friends on a daily basis.
 Identity thieves often take advantage of modern users’ hunger for likes to harvest their personal information.
 So, take care not to accept every friend’s request indiscriminately.

 Connect only with those people whose identity you can verify.
 As for your current friends, use security settings to manage the information you share with them.
-Thus, you can allow your trusted friends, the ones you know well and communicate with in real life, to keep abreast of your life and plans and limit access of “less trusted” ones to your personal information.
+Thus, you can allow your trusted friends, the ones you know well and communicate with in real life, to keep abreast of your life and plans and limit access to “less trusted” ones to your personal information.

 Create a Strong Password

 When it comes to creating a password for social media sites, many users opt for combinations of characters that are easy to remember.
 They include their birthdate, age, or phone number as a part of their password or just enter numbers in ascending or descending order.
 Still, simplicity is not the criterion to consider when protecting your privacy online.
-It’s a good rule of a thumb to come up with a sentence as a password which should include at least ten characters.
+It’s a good rule of thumb to come up with a sentence as a password that should include at least ten characters.
 Moreover, don’t forget to create a unique password for each new account.
 Thus, if someone breaks into one of your social media accounts, the rest will remain safe and intact.

 Following the aforementioned simple rules will help you protect your privacy online and safeguard yourself from cybercriminals hunting for your personal data.